taufik-nurrohman/infinite-scroll-plugin-for-mecha-cms/README.md

 Infinite scroll is a [web design technique](https://en.wiktionary.org/wiki/infinite_scroll) that prevents the browser scroll bar from scrolling to the bottom of the page, causing the page to grow with additional content instead.

-This plugin requires you to determine three elements as the JavaScript target.
-The posts, the posts container and the navigation container.
+This plugin requires you to determine four elements as the JavaScript target.
+The post, the posts container, the navigation container and the next navigation link.
 The default elements are:

  - `.posts`
  - `.post`
  - `.blog-pager`
+ - `a[rel="next"]`

 You can adjust them later based on the HTML markup of your shield.